The Key to Leadership Success, “Mirror, mirror on the wall…”

 2. At the end of every meeting ask the question, “Is there anything else that we need to hear or talk about.”
 This is where you can open the “spigot” of what may be on their minds, and smoldering under the surface.

 I teach that leadership solutions can be found by looking back in history, and by looking at how other countries and companies solved your problem.
-Solutions can even be found by looking in children’s books.

-A great lesson in leadership feedback can be found on your children’s bookshelf, and it is titled “The Emperor’s New Clothes,” by Hans Christian Andersen, which was written 182 years ago.
+The lesson in leadership feedback can be found on your children’s bookshelf, and it is titled “The Emperor’s New Clothes,” by Hans Christian Andersen, which was written 182 years ago.

 The court jester was considered a leader’s most important adviser, and was someone who presented the cold-hard facts in a way that got their attention with laughs.